ross-alexander/dq/characters/items/items-callas.md

 but is destroyed in the process.
 When swallowed there is a straight 35% chance of the stone being passed naturally per day.
 Does not stack with other Hot or Cold Stones.

-## Cold Stone

-This small pebble is placed in the mouth or swallowed.
-It helps protect againt cold effect and shifts the Rate of Exercise one row or column in the character's favour.
-Reduce damage from cold sources (e.g. darkness, dark, black-fire, void, ice, frost, freezing etc.) by 3.
-Additionally it will negate ONE failed save against a Dark Sphere, but is destroyed in the process.
-When swallowed there is a straight 35% chance of the stone being passed naturally per day.
-Does not stack with other Hot or Cold Stones.

 ## Acorns of the Eternal Oak